PATRIOTS NOTEBOOK: Patriots' secondary fleeced by Cowboys' speedy Lamb

 - Patriots quarterback Mac Jones completed 15 passes for 229 yards, “I left some plays on the field, in the NFL, it takes three or four, maybe bad plays and you lose the game,” Jones said.
 “The margin for error is very slim.

-Shockingly, after being able to score just eight TD’s on its first 51 offensive series this sesonn (the third worst, 15.7 percent mark in the NFL), the Patriots scored on their first two series, a 34-yard, three-play drive and a 75-yard, four-play march.
+Shockingly, after being able to score just eight TDs on its first 51 offensive series this season (the third-worst, 15.7-percent mark in the NFL), the Patriots scored on their first two series, a 34-yard three-play drive and a 75-yard four-play march.
 “We’ve got to play complementary football better,” Jones said of New England then going six series without points, while not advancing beyond midfield in the overtime period.

 The Cowboys’ Trevon Diggs tied an NFL record with his sixth consecutive game of having an interception, one of only four players to do so.
 Diggs has seven interceptions in six games, his 42-yard theft in the fourth quarter being Jones’ sixth interception of the season.

-- Dallas extended to 10 games its stretch of having at least two takeways with Diggs’ pass interception for a TD and a Jones being sacked for an 8-yard loss and losing the ball on a fumble at the Dallas 48 in the second quarter …
+- Dallas extended to 10 games its stretch of having at least two takeaways with Diggs’s pass interception for a TD and a Jones being sacked for an 8-yard loss and losing the ball on a fumble at the Dallas 48 in the second quarter …

-“My mindset is to defend every blade of grass,” Patriots DL Matt Judon (six tackles) said of Dallas being able to net 332 yards of second half offense.
+“My mindset is to defend every blade of grass,” Patriots DL Matt Judon (six tackles) said of Dallas being able to net 332 yards of second-half offense.
 “It’s a game of inches.
-We have to make sure that we execute, we already practice those situations and get that bug stop for our team.” ...
+We have to make sure that we execute; we already practice those situations and get that big stop for our team.” ...

 New England had won six straight games over Dallas, three in Foxboro after the Cowboys began a streak of seven straight wins back in 1971.
 The Patriots had limited Dallas to 0, 16 and 9 points in winning the last three games at Gillette.